 Choice of sugar and coconut milk

-The sticky rice in the traditional pudding doesn’t taste very sugary, just a hint of it.
+The sticky rice in the traditional pudding doesn't taste very sugary, just a hint of it.
 Usually plain sugar is used to sweetened the sticky rice, but I used dates instead.
-I didn’t have any, my preferred type would have been maple syrup.
+You can also use maple syrup.
 To make the coconut cream soak dates in just enough warm water to cover them.
-Discard the water and use in making the coconut cream.
+Discard the water and blend with low-fat coconut milk to make the coconut cream.

 To make the coconut creamI have used low-fat coconut milk.
 Coconut milk is high in saturated fat and by using the low-fat variety you can cut down on the amount of saturated fat.
 If you have high cholesterol or any other cardiovascular condition, it is better to use soy milk or watered down homemade almond milk.
 To add creaminess to low-fat coconut milk or almond or soy milk just add a tablespoon of cooked sticky rice.
 To give almond or soy milk the coconut flavor just add a tablespoon of dried shredded unsweetened coconut.

 Choice of fruit and topping

 Thai sticky rice pudding with creamy coconut cream is traditionally served with very sweet mango slices or cubes.
 In Singapore's hawkers market as well as grocery stores, a few mango varieties are still available sourced from different Southeast Asian countries.
 However, the mango season is on the wane.
 I have not tried it yet, but pineapple and strawberry should also work well.